MeaCulpitt/OmniRoute/docs/business_logic.md

 - **Freshness** — Is the data current?
 - **Response Time** — How fast did the miner respond?

-Miners compete to find the best routes.
-Validators ensure quality.
-The network produces better routes than any single optimizer could.

 ---

 ## Why Bittensor